 Once you become a full U.S. citizen through naturalization, you can apply for a U.S. passport and use that instead of your current one.
 You also need one more piece of documentation.
 You must file an Electronic Travel Authorization (eTA) with the Canadian government.

 Do I Need a Visa to Go to Canada If I Have a Green Card?

 No visa is required to simply travel to Canada if you are a U.S. citizen or permanent resident with a green card.
 Generally, permanent residents are allowed to travel to Canada freely and remain for a 6-month stay.
 You can also apply for an extension if you want to stay longer.

 An Electronic Travel Authorization (eTA) is similar to a visa but for visa-exempt foreign nationals traveling by air to Canada.
 Similar to how other travel documents work, the eTA is linked to your passport and is valid for up to five years or when your passport expires, whichever comes first.

 Once you have an eTA, you can travel to Canada as often as you want and stay up to six months.
-The cost of getting an eTA is CAD $7.
+The cost of getting an eTA is CAD $7 and you can apply online.
 You will need your passport, an email address, and a credit or debit card.

 Note that eTA approval does not mean you can get into Canada!
-Green card holders must still present their green card and passport to the border officer and answer their questions.
+Green hard holders must still present their green card and passport to the border officer and answer their questions.

 A Common eTA Mistake